-Input mode

-Select the mode of input.
+Input mode Select the mode of input.

-Terminate Used when the instrument is used as a tester and the receiver is the only device connected to the line.
+Used when the instrument is used as a tester and the receiver is the only device connected to the line.
 The input impedance is nominal.

+Bridged

-Bridged Used when the receiver is connected directly in parallel to a line carrying live traffic.
-Please observe that this way of connecting may disturb the monitored line - connection through a protected monitor point, as well as using the input mode Monitor , is recommended instead.
-Monitor Used when connecting to protected monitoring points.
+Used when the receiver is connected directly in parallel to a line carrying live traffic.
+Please observe that this way of connecting may disturb the monitored line - connection through a protected monitor point, as well as using the input mode Monitor, is recommended instead.

+Used when connecting to protected monitoring points.
 The input impedance is nominal.

 Input sensitivity Set the sensitivity of the input.
+The available options are:

+Full sensitivity

+Signal levels down to the maximum sensitivity on the instrument are accepted.

+-20 dB

+Input signal attenuated by -20 dB or more relative to the nominal level will be considered Loss Of Signal.

+-33 dB

-The available options are: Full sensitivity Signal levels down to the maximum sensitivity on the instrument are accepted. -20 dB Input signal attenuated by -20 dB or more relative to the nominal level will be considered Loss Of Signal. -33 dB Input signal attenuated by -33 dB or more relative to the nominal level will be considered Loss Of Signal.
-5.3.2.2 E1 Signal Set up
+Input signal attenuated by -33 dB or more relative to the nominal level will be considered Loss Of Signal.

-Touching the receiver's $E1\ \mbox{button}$ in the navigation area will display the screen.
+Touching the receiver's E1 button in the navigation area will display the screen.